memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 ### Batched readable and writeable procedures

-For batched readable and writeable procedures in C++, it is pretty similar to regular procedures in C++.
-The way procedures work is similar to C API, only difference is procedure registration.
+Batched readable and writeable procedures in C++ are pretty similar to batched procedures in C. The way procedures work is the same as in C API, the only difference is procedure registration.

 ```cpp